 Washington University in St. Louis employees can obtain an ID card from Card Services, located in Women’s Building, Rm.
 002. Campus Card Services is available Monday – Friday, 8:30 a.m. – 5:00 p.m.
 Employees can bring in a damaged ID card to exchange for a new card at no cost but there is a $10 fee to replace a lost ID card.
 Another photo ID is required to obtain your first ID card or replace a lost card.

 Adding Bear Bucks

-Faculty and staff may add Bear Bucks to their account via HRMS.
+Faculty and Staff may add Bear Bucks to their account via HRMS.
 Employees may add (through the charge feature and points) a maximum of $400.00 per pay period through HRMS.
-Additional funds can be added and paid with a credit or debit card through the Guest Deposit feature.
+Additional funds can be added and paid with a credit or debit card through the GET feature.

 Using an ID Card

 The Faculty and Staff Account includes a university meal plan (The FAST Plan)/campus spending account.
 This meal plan includes the benefit of purchasing food and beverages, exempt from sales tax, in dining locations on campus.